agalue/OpenNMS-FHIR/README.md

 The [sample-generator](sample-generator) folder contains the code of it.

-The generator sends the UDP data to a Minion, which in turn forwards the data via `Sink API` to OpenNMS.
+The generator sends the UDP data to Telemetryd in OpenNMS.

-OpenNMS receives the data via the NX-OS GPB Adapter, and use a simple Groovy Script to parse and persist the data.
+OpenNMS receives the data via the NX-OS GPB Adapter, and use a simple Groovy Script to parse and persist the data into RRD files.

 It is crucial to notice this solution assumes the usage of `node-level` variables only.
 Also, the node-label of the sender (i.e., the one that represents the Sample Generator in OpenNMS) will be used as the `Device ID` for `FHIR`.

-Then, the Kafka Producer pushes the Collection Sets to a Kafka Topic.
-From there, a simple receiver parses the data and show it to standard output.

 ## Run Test Environment